The Global Climate Strike, Plastic and Greta Thunberg

 Luckily there are some companies that have seen the need to find a solution to the plastic overload.
 Corona beer is one of those companies and I hope many more will follow their good example.

 If the governments won’t do it voluntarily, we have to act to make sure the atmosphere we breathe, the water we consume and the food we eat are of sufficient quality for everyone to live a happy, healthy life, and raise their family.
 The people are raising their voices.
-I hope that everybody is carefully listening.
+I hope everybody is carefully listening.

 As an Afterthought